Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

 \subsection{Smoothed Number of Pareto-optimal Solutions}

-To prove Theorem~\ref{thm:MainFirstMoment} we assume without loss of generality that~$n \geq d+1$ and consider the following function called the \tWitness\ function.
+To prove Theorem~\ref{thm:MainFirstMoment} we assume without loss of generality that $n \geq d+1$ and consider the function given as Algorithm~\ref{algorithm:Witness} which we call the \tWitness function.
 It is very similar to the one suggested by Moitra and O'Donnell, but with an additional parameter~$I$.
 This parameter is a tuple of forbidden indices: it restricts the set of indices we are allowed to choose from.
-For the analysis of the smoothed number of Pareto-optimal solutions we will set~$I = ()$.
-The parameter becomes important in the next section when we analyze higher moments. \Witness{V, x, I}
+For the analysis of the smoothed number of Pareto-optimal solutions we will set $I = ()$.
+The parameter becomes important in the next section when we analyze higher moments.